DorianGrey/ng-webpack-template/README.md

 Production builds are by default created using:
 - [AoT compilation](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html)
 - [UglifyJS2](https://github.com/mishoo/UglifyJS2) as code minifier
+- [build-optimizer](https://github.com/angular/devkit/tree/master/packages/angular_devkit/build_optimizer) for getting rid of additional dead / non-required code (esp. decorators).
+- A service worker for improved PWA capabilities.

 Optionally, you might:
-- Optimize further using [build-optimizer](https://github.com/angular/devkit/tree/master/packages/angular_devkit/build_optimizer).
-This one still has some glitches, so it's not activated by default for now.
+- Disable the build optimizer.
+Though it already received a lot of work and fixes and should thus be production ready, it still has some glitches, so you might want this.
 - In case AoT does not work: Disable it.

-The latter options might be suitable for a particular situation while being problematic in another.
+These options might be suitable for a particular situation while being problematic in another.

 The AoT version is using the [@ngtools/webpack plugin](https://github.com/angular/angular-cli/blob/master/packages/webpack/README.md).
 Please keep an eye on the list of [issues marked as related to it](https://github.com/angular/angular-cli/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20aot) in case you're facing any errors.